-OctaNE – Internetworked North East CoEs to support technology led innovation by STPI, is an umbrella of 08 nos. of Centres of Excellence with Start-up Innovation Zones (CoE+SIZ) in northeast region, each CoE+SIZ under OctaNE will be self-sufficient in its domain but together all CoE+SIZ will provide bouquet of services to the start-ups in emerging technologies.
+OctaNE – Internetworked North East CoEs to support technology led innovation by STPI, is an umbrella of 08 nos. of Centres of Entrepreneurship with Start-up Innovation Zones (CoE+SIZ) in northeast region, each CoE+SIZ under OctaNE will be self-sufficient in its domain but together all CoE+SIZ will provide bouquet of services to the start-ups in emerging technologies.

-OctaNE (phase-I) have 03 Centre-of-Excellence & Start-up Innovation Zone (CoE+SIZ), one each in Guwahati, Shillong and Imphal in areas of IoT in Agriculture, Animation & Emerging Tech - AR/VR respectively, another 05 nos. of Centre-of-Excellence & Start-up Innovation Zone (CoE+SIZ) with focus area in GIS and Drone, Graphics, Gaming & Entertainment, Data Analytics & AI and IT in Healthcare & Agritech for the remaining states of north east India are in line.
+OctaNE (phase-I) have 03 Centre-of-Entrepreneurship & Start-up Innovation Zone (CoE+SIZ), one each in Guwahati, Shillong and Imphal in areas of IoT in Agriculture, Animation & Emerging Tech - AR/VR respectively, another 05 nos. of Centre-of-Entrepreneurship & Start-up Innovation Zone (CoE+SIZ) with focus area in GIS and Drone, Graphics, Gaming & Entertainment, Data Analytics & AI and IT in Healthcare & Agritech for the remaining states of north east India are in line.

 STPI Guwahati Directorate is also part of launching Next Generation Incubation Scheme (NGIS), a futuristic incubation scheme to offer comprehensive support & services and extend seed funding to startups from 11 STPI incubation facilities pan-India at Agartala, Bhilai, Bhopal, Bhubaneswar, Dehradun, Guwahati, Jaipur, Lucknow, Mohali, Patna & Vijayawada under a common umbrella.
 To further strengthen the startup ecosystem in the country, STPI has set up RF Lab, EV Lab, IoT Lab, VR/AR Lab, Fintech SandBox, FabLab, SMARTLab, and Atal Incubation Centre (AIC) to enable startups leverage these facilities for building innovative technology products and solutions in an indigenous manner.